unitymakesus/unity-starter/wp-content/plugins/quick-featured-images/README.txt

 = 11.5 =
 * Added arabic translation.
 Thank you, [Shadi AlZard](https://wordpress.org/support/profile/salzard)!
 * Added in 'Set, replace, remove': Back button on result page.
 So you can start a further run faster
-* Premium version; Added in 'Preset Featured Images': post format as taxonomy
+* Pro version; Added in 'Preset Featured Images': post format as taxonomy
 * Fixed table row colors due to changes in WP 4.3
 * Redesigned in 'Preset Images': Moved checkboxes to middle column
 * Revised styles for page descriptions